-- Firely Server provides full profile and interaction support as defined in '"Conforming to US Core": - Firely Server can be populated with resources conforming to US Core - All elements defined as must-support by the implementation guide are supported - All references between FHIR resources defined as must-support by the implementation guide are supported - All search and CRUD interactions defined by US Core are supported, including optional search parameters - Firely provides offical support for the following versions of the US Core ImplementationGuide:
+- Firely Server provides full profile and interaction support as defined in "Conforming to US Core": - Firely Server can be populated with resources conforming to US Core - All elements defined as must-support by the implementation guide are supported - All references between FHIR resources defined as must-support by the implementation guide are supported - All search and CRUD interactions defined by US Core are supported, including optional search parameters - All StructureDefinitions for profiles and extensions (v3.1.1) are loaded by default in the standard SQLite administration database of Firely Server.
+No additional configuration needed in order to validate against these conformance resources. - A mapping between USCDI and the US Core profiles can be found in the US Core ImplementationGuide.